ishaan2304/Crop-Analysis/README.md

 # Crop Analysis

 This repository contains a comprehensive analysis of crop harve=sting in different states using Jupyter Notebooks.
-The analysis aims to explore various aspects of crop yield, patterns, and other relevant data to provide insightful conclusions and visualizations
+The analysis aims to explore various aspects of crop yield, patterns, and other relevant data to provide insightful conclusions and visualizationsm

 ## Repository Structure